Ron DeSantis to Newsmax: No New COVID Restrictions Coming to Florida

 Florida Gov. Ron DeSantis pledged Wednesday that no new COVID-19 restrictions were coming to his state as some parts of the country gear up for new flu season protocols.

-Appearing on Newsmax's "Eric Bolling The Balance," DeSantis defended his record fighting excessive lockdowns during the pandemic and assured that Florida would stay free as long as he is governor.
+Appearing on Newsmax's "Eric Bolling The Balance," DeSantis defended his record of fighting exessive lockdowns during the pandemic and assured that Florida would stay free of them as long as he is governor.

 "We have implemented in Florida permanent protections against all those mandates," DeSantis stated.
 "They can't force you to wear a mask.
 They can't make your kid wear a mask in school.
 They can't force you to take these shots.
 They can't do any of the things that we saw that were offensive."

-He is referring to a series of orders and legislation implemented by him and the Florida Legislature, including one from May 2021, that prevents local officials from instituting public health restrictions.
+He was referring to a series of orders and legislation implemented by him and the Florida Legislature, including one from May 2021 that prevents local officials from instituting public health restrictions.

 DeSantis, who is also running for the 2024 GOP presidential nomination, said that if he wins, his Cabinet will bring a "reckoning" to the federal health agencies that perpetuated the extended lockdowns.